 Enjoy in beautiful lodgings and indulge in an array of dining options as we discover both North and South Islands.
 Explore steamy rainforests, embark on ferry and boat trips teeming with seabirds and marine life, hike in awe-inspiring mountain settings, and feel the great spirituality of the Maori people.

 Optional are pre- and post-trip extensions; be sure to make the most of your trip!
+Designed to pair with our Tasmania Endemics tour.

 - Look for one of the 50 – 60 remaining Fairy Terns on a pre-tour extension to the Hauraki Gulf